Merci-chao/userChrome.js/README.md

 | `Shift + F11` or `Shift + Full Screen Button` | Enter normal full screen mode. |

 ## Settings
-Open `about:config` and search for the prefix `extensions.SemiFullScreen@Merci.chao`.
+Open `about:config` and search for the prefix `extensions.SemiFullScreen@Merci.chao.`.
 Settings will apply to new windows.
 | Name | Description |
 | ------------- | ------------- |
 | `reverse` | Use `F11` for semi-full screen and `Ctrl + F11` for picture-in-picture.|